mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bodyfat.md

 # Determining Body Fat Percentage

 Machine Learning powered data analysis can be performed quickly and efficiently by MindsDB to enable individuals to make accurate predictions for certain metrics based on a variety of associated values.
-In this tutorial, we'll be using MindsDB and a MySQL database to predict body fat percentage based on several bodypart measurement criteria.
+MindsDB enables you to make predictions automatically using just SQL commands, all the ML workflow is automated, and abstracted as virtual “AI tables” in your database so you may start getting insights from forecasts right away.
+In this tutorial, we'll be using MindsDB and a MySQL database to predict body fat percentage based on several body part measurement criteria.

 ## Pre-requisites
 - A working copy of MindsDB.
 Check out the [Docker](https://docs.mindsdb.com/deployment/docker/) or [PyPi](https://docs.mindsdb.com/deployment/pypi/) installation guides to install locally, or get up and running in seconds using [MindsDB Cloud](https://docs.mindsdb.com/deployment/cloud/).